rieckpil/progmot/content/blog/one-year-course-release.md

 This applies to both the technical setup for recording and selling your course.
 There are many decisions to make, and I'd recommend that with a solution that fits your current needs.
 You can buy a green screen later.

-- People will ask for a refund, and that's fine.
+### People will ask for a refund, and that's fine

 I still remember the first month after the launch of the first version.
 I was so nervous about the first 30 day period and thought many would ask for a refund.
 This did not happen.
 After one year, I have a refund rate of 0.75%.
 Most of those refunds were due to a different expectations.

-- Course participants won't start immediately with the course and some will never even finish
+### Course participants won't start immediately with the course and some will never even finish

 Don't expect your course participants to go through the course immediately.
 That was one of the interesting findings.
 I for myself usually always started a course I've bought right away.
 That's not the case for everybody.
 I still see participants that did not even start with lesson one.
 That's okay - they might start when they have time.

-- Get into affiliate marketing
+### Get into affiliate marketing

 Affiliate marketing is king.
 There are tons of bloggers out there that might want some extra money each month to pay their hosting/tooling bills.
 I reached out soon to various other bloggers in the Java ecosystem and asked them to become an [affiliate](https://rieckpil.de/affiliate-program/).
 If the affiliate happens to blog also about the topic you teach, the conversion rates can be great.
 They can embed you link and mention that those who are looking for a deep-dive on this topic, should take a look at the course.

-- Have compelling free content around your course topic to attract new leads.
+### Have compelling free content around your course topic to attract new leads

+As soon as most of our current audience is aware of your product, you somehow need to attract new potential buyers.
+One of the best ways to do it is by creating free content around course topic.
+Once I found my niche I started to double down on the testing topic and primarily create articles and videos for this nice.
+Your blog visitors will associate your blog with a niche and know they can come back to find a solution for problem X. New visitors rarely convert into paying customers on their first visits.
+Nevertheless, the next time they're looking for deep-dive content on your topic, they know where to look first.

-- Move on if you don't see a demand
+### Move on if you don't see a demand

 I got lucky that this course hit the needs of an audience.
 It might have also flopped.
 That's fine, as long as you're finding this out early in the process.
 Creating the landing page early in the process can help to identify if there's demand.
 You can also use a poll and send it to your existing audience.
 If you don't have an audience (yet), try to engage in the communities where your target audience is (e.g. Twitter, Reddit, YouTube, etc.).

-- Small steps, start with the landing page, gather leads and re-iterate
+Small steps, start with the landing page, gather leads and re-iterate

-- Support purchase power parity

-We live in a world with different purchase power and wages.
-Buying a course for $179 as a developer working in the silicon valley might be totally fine.
-That's not the case for all other countries around the globe.

-I didn't have this from day one and several visitors asked for it.
-My main excuse was that my eCommerce setup doesn't support it.

-- You can live from that side-business
+### You can live from such a side-business

 I've made $ 34.674 in revenue after one year.
 The margin is also quite high as my only expenses are hosting fees, marketing costs, and affiliate commissions.
-If I'd slightly reduce my monthly costs for living, I could live from that money.
+If I'd slightly reduce my monthly costs for living, I could live off that money.
 That's a big relief!

-- The learning curve is steep and you'll not only improve your coding and presentation skills
+### The learning curve is steep - you'll not only improve your coding and presentation skills

 The learnings were HUGE.
-I learned so much about tracking and optimizing conversion rates, A/B testing, checkout process, online marketing learning how to sell, learning how to advertise, how to work on customer complaints etc. This plays back to my job as a software developer
+I learned so much about tracking and optimizing conversion rates, A/B testing, checkout process, online marketing learning how to sell, learning how to advertise, how to work on customer complaints etc. This knowledge plays back to my job as a software developer as I know see things also from a different angle.

-- Don't try to get everything perfect from day one
+### Don't try to get everything perfect from day one

 It's a lot of topics to handle when selling courses in the internet.
 You have to ensure the participants have a smooth checkout process, the access is working and your landing page has a reasonable page speed to be accessed all over the world.
 You can easily get lost in various parts of creating, advertising and selling your content.
 I usually stop when I have a good enough solution and come back later to the topic.
 I did not start with the most compelling (and might still have areas of improvements there) sales copy but improved it over time.
 There's so much do.
 Start small, and iterate.
-Don't get frustrated if somethings not working from day one.
+Don't get frustrated if something's not working immediately.

 You can't find the root cause for your not-so-optimal page speed?
 Give your best and otherwise sleep a night over it.

-- Use IDEA shortcuts and live templates to avoid blocker while typing
+### Use IDEA live templates to avoid blocker while typing

-- Play with display ads but don't expect to get rich quickly

-Seeing the sales coming in, I also started to create ads on various platforms (Google Search, Twitter, Facebook and LinkedIn).
-First, the domain was new to me and their user interfaces to create new campaigns confused me

-But this doesn't work for a ($150+) product.
-The chance that a cold lead (someone who doesn't know you) will click the ad and immediately buy is rather low.

-After spending over $2k+ for various platforms I'm not longer directly advertising the course.
-I'm still running display ads but they make my target audience aware of some of my free courses to get in touch.
-If they like the content, they might sooner or later convert into a course participant for my Masterclass.
+IntelliJ IDEA, the Java IDE I'm using daily provides a feature to easily prepare code snippets as [live templates](https://www.jetbrains.com/help/idea/using-live-templates.html).
+While re-typing the tests for my online course and recording it, I made several mistakes.
+Sometimes I even forgot what the correct import was.
+With live templates you can add basic code skeletons and use this foundation to speed up the recording.
+When using templates it's important to find the right balance of magically inserting everything and actually typing.
+You can't just paste a 15 LoC long implementation and assume the course participant gets what you're doing.

 ## What I Would Have Made Differently

-- Start with PPP from day one
+### Support purchase power parity from day one

+We live in a world with different purchase power and wages.
+Buying a course for $179 as a developer working in the silicon valley might be totally fine.
+That's not the case for all other countries around the globe.

+I didn't have this from day one and several visitors asked for it.
+My main excuse was that my eCommerce setup doesn't support it.

 The only excuse I had back then was that my eCommerce provider did not support something out-of-the-box.
 After some investigation, it's only required some customization on my end and I had a good-enough solution in place.

 - Embed more hands-on exercises and quizzes